View on GitHub

 $ docker logs dataasee-database-1

-with a message akin to: Interconnect Started!.
+with the message: Interconnect Started!.

 8. DatAasee finishes interconnecting the ingested metadata records: